-- I In the Settings window for Size, locate the Element Size section. - 2 From the Predefined list, choose Coarser. - 3 Click the Custom button. - 4 Locate the Element Size Parameters section.
+- I In the Model Builder window, click Size. - 2 In the Settings window for Size, locate the Element Size section. - 3 From the Predefined list, choose Coarser. - 4 Click the Custom button. - 5 Locate the Element Size Parameters section.
 In the Maximum element size text field, type 0.015.

-Size I
+Size 1

 - I In the Model Builder window, right-click Free Triangular I and choose Size. - 2 In the Settings window for Size, locate the Geometric Entity Selection section. - 3 From the Geometric entity level list, choose Boundary. - 4 From the Selection list, choose destination. - 5 Locate the Element Size section.
-From the Predefined list, choose Extremely fine. - 6 Click Build All.
+From the Predefined list, choose Extremely fine. - 6 Click III Build All.